-1. What are your other options for employment?
-(Remember, it’s easier to get a new job while you still have your old one.)
+2. What are your other options for employment?
+Remember, it’s easier to get a new job while you still have your old one.
 Are there people besides the bully who can serve as a useful reference?
 Is this particular episode a sign that you should change vocations or professions?
 If so, what can you do to make a transition?
 A good career counselor for adults can help sort through the possibilities.

 This area is tricky business.
 For example, “voluntary” resignations usually preclude one from claiming unemployment benefits, and it is questionable whether leaving due to bullying qualifies as an exception.
 Talking to a lawyer who works with employee benefits may be useful before making any decision to leave a job.

-3. Do you have any viable legal claims?
-As I’ve written many times on this blog, current legal protections are less than ideal, but possibly your situation might give rise to a lawsuit.
-A good employment lawyer can help you sort through those options.
+4. Do you have any viable legal claims?
+As I’ve written many times on this blog, current legal protections are less than ideal, but targets are not necessarily without options.
+Bullying situations that implicate discrimination laws and whistleblower provisions offer the most promising avenues for legal relief, but other possibilities may apply as well.
+A good employment lawyer can help you assess your situation.

-5. Do you have a cushion of savings to sustain you during a period of unemployment?
-In some cases, a discussion with an investment advisor may be useful.
+6. How are your personal finances?
+Do you have a cushion of savings to sustain you during a potential period of unemployment?
+What expenses can you cut if necessary?
+In some cases, a discussion with a financial advisor may be useful.

 I’ve raised a lot of questions and provided no answers, in large part because the answers will be unique to the individual.
-But hopefully I have set out some important food for thought for those who are facing difficult decisions due to bullying or similar forms of mistreatment at work.
+Hopefully I have set out some important food for thought for those who are facing difficult decisions due to bullying or similar forms of mistreatment at work.

 As you can see, these questions require an individual to be pro-active about addressing the situation.
 This is not easy when in the midst of a threatening work environment.
 While there are no guarantees, considering smart actions now can potentially make a positive difference.

 This is a June 2016 revision of an article originally published in August 2009.